vuthuyduong/dnabarcoder/README.md

 The second component of dnabarcoder is to visualize the sequences-based 2D/3D “embeddings” using Matplotlib.
 Sequences’ coordinates are computed using LargeVis.
 Together with sequence distribution and variation, visualization helped evaluate the predicted similarity cut-offs and classifi-cation results.

+- To visualize the sequences, use the following command:

 ../../dnabarcoder.py visualize -i CBSITS.fasta -c CBSITS.current.classification -rank class -ml 400 -sim dnabarcoder/CBSITS.sim

+Here the sequences of the same taxonomic class will have the same color.
 The output is given below:

 <img src="https://github.com/vuthuyduong/dnabarcoder/blob/master/images/CBSITS.3.visualization.png" width="300" height="300">